-It’s already looking every bit as serious as the Microsoft case. considering an investigation into Apple’s App Store policy.
+It’s already looking every bit as serious as the Microsoft case.
+After a complaint by Adobe, U.S. antitrust regulators are considering an investigation into Apple’s App Store policy.

 The App Store allows independent developers to sell useful add-ons (applications or “apps”) for Apple’s mobile devices such as the iPhone and iPad.
 They have sold over four billion apps already, making both Apple and the developers a lot of money.